alphagov/government-service-design-manual/service-manual/technology/security-as-enabler.md

 To defend against threats such as these, government will use only the very best security technology sourced from the commercial market, and there will be no need for any bespoke or government-only controls at this level.

 A small set of software will perform security enforcing functions, such as firewalling or encrypting data.
-Such products require assurance that they function as advertised, achieved through the  CESG Commercial Product Assurance (CPA) scheme.
+Such products require assurance that they function as advertised, achieved through the [CESG Commercial Product Assurance (CPA) scheme](http://www.cesg.gov.uk/servicecatalogue/CPA/Pages/CPA.aspx).
 This scheme is lightweight compared to previous schemes, reflecting the commercial grade risks for OFFICIAL information.

 ##Trust responsible users, audit and verify

-It is the intention of the Civil Service Reform Plan and the new Security Classification Policy that there is greater emphasis on user responsibility, reducing expensive and overbearing technical controls.
+It is the intention of the [Civil Service Reform Plan](http://www.civilservice.gov.uk/wp-content/uploads/2012/06/Civil-Service-Reform-Plan-acc-final.pdf)(PDF, 365KB) and the new Security Classification Policy that there is greater emphasis on user responsibility, reducing expensive and overbearing technical controls.
 This requires proper training to assist users in handling sensitive information, and auditing to verify users are acting responsibly.

 Users should be trusted to carry out their roles and given the responsibility to do so securely.